pixl8/preside-ext-vips/README.md

 ### autoFocalPoint

+**Note: this is only available if your version of `libvips` is `8.5.0` or above.
+Some Linux distributions may not meet this requirement.**

 You already have the ability to specify the focal point of an image manually.
 However, if you set `autoFocalPoint=true` on your derivative, then VIPS will make a smart guess at where the centre of attention of the image is.
 This would be especially useful for portraits, where you might want to automatically crop to a person's face.

 Of course, if you manually set the focal point, then that will be used in preference - there may be occasions where the algorithm doesn't pick out the focal point you desire.